 Honeymoon

-Once the victim has agreed to re-join the perpetrator, lots of effort is put in by both parties to make everything wonderful again.
-There is a general denial of previous abuse, forgiveness of previous abuse and extra efforts to be nice.
-This honeymoon period is what the victim usually looks back on fondly when they say “but I love them”, yet this is only a small portion of the relationship.
+Once the victim has agreed to re-join the perpetrator, or stayed long enough that the implication is the effectively the same, lots of effort is put in by both parties to make everything wonderful again.
+There is a general denial of previous abuse, or minimising of that harm, forgiveness of previous abuse and extra efforts to be nice.

 Build-up of Tension